-(1) NAME OF THE DISTRICT: (2) CONTACT (3) CONTACT PHONE: NAMETTITLE: COLLIER Sandra Stockdale (239) 377-0532 (4) MAILING ADDRESS: (5) PREPARED BY: (If different from contact person) 5775 Osceola Trail Naples, FL 34109 (6) CERTIFICATION BY SCHOOL DISTRICT The filing of this application has been authorized by the School Board and the undersigned representative has been duly authorized to submit this plan and act as the authorized representative of the district in connection with this plan.
+(1) NAME OF THE DISTRICT: (2) CONTACT NAMEFTITLE: (3) CONTACT PHONE: COLLIER Sandra Stockdale (239) 377-0532 (4) MAILING ADDRESS: (5) PREPARED BY: (If different from contact person) 5775 Osceola Trail Naples, FL 34109 (6) CERTIFICATION BY SCHOOL DISTRICT 20 The filing of this application has be representative has been duly author representative of the district in connection with this plan.

 I, , do hereby certify that all facts, figures, and representations made in this plan are true and correct.
 Furthermore, all applicable statutes, rules, regulations, and procedures for program and fiscal control and for records maintenance will be implemented to ensure proper accountability.
-Signature of Superintendent or Authorized Agency Head Date Signed Date of Governing Board Approval (7) District Parent Leadership Council Involvement Name of Chairperson representing the District ELL Parent Leadership Council (PLC): Fernand Billon Contact Information for District PLC Chairperson Mailing address: 5775 Osceola Trail Naples, FL 34109 E-mail Address: billonfe@collierschoo ols.com Phone Number: (239) 377-0093 Date final plan was discussed with PLC: approved 02/01/2013 PLC L/'approvod! 'not Signature of the Chairperson of the Distric t PLC Date Signed by PLC Chairperson
+Signature of Superintendent or Authorized Agency Head Date Signed Date of Governing Board Approval (7) District Parent Leadership Council In volvement Name of Chairperson representing the D Billon District ELL Pare ent Leadership Council (PLC): Fernand Contact Information for District PLC Cha Mailing address: 5775 Osceola Trail Naples, FL 34109 irperson E-mail Address: billonfe@collierschoo ls.com Phone Number: (239) 377-0093 Date final plan was discussed with PLC: approved 02/01/2013 PLC L/ approvod ! 'not Signature of the Chairperson of the District PLC Date Signed by PLC Chairperson